Reeves hails opportunity of net zero but faces criticism from green campaigners

 David Walsh, head of public affairs at WWF, said there was “no trade-off” between economic growth and net zero.

-“As the Chancellor rightly recognises, building a clean economy is the industrial opportunity of the 21st century.
+“As the Chancellor rightly recognises, building a clean economy is the industrial opportunity of the 21st century,” he said.

 “Now is the time to put pounds back in people’s pockets by insulating homes, decarbonising power, and investing in public transport,” he said, warning Ms Reeves was making a “costly mistake” with airport expansions that take decades to build and increase carbon emissions.